Governance – Mercy Education Limited

 Sacred Heart College Governance

-Members of the Sacred Heart College Council from 2016 comprise:
+Members of the Sacred Heart College Council for 2019 comprise:

 Chairperson: Mr Paul Strang